 Check the optimization results

 As you can see this blog is quite swifty according to Google speed test.
 When I started SEO and rendering speed oriented optimization it was around 70.
-Please note that mobile version assessed here is the standard one, not an AMP.

 Use SSL for your blog